 Text copied to clipboard!

-• Bachelor's or Master's degree in Child Life, Child Development, Psychology, or a related field.
+• Bachelor's degree in Child Life, Child Development, Psychology, or related field.

-• Certification as a Child Life Specialist (CCLS) by the Association of Child Life Professionals.
+• Certification as a Certified Child Life Specialist (CCLS).

-• Previous experience working with children in a healthcare setting is preferred.
+• Previous experience working with children in healthcare settings preferred.

-• Strong understanding of child development and family systems.
+• Strong knowledge of child development and therapeutic play techniques.

-• Knowledge of medical terminology and hospital procedures.
+• Knowledge of medical terminology and pediatric healthcare practices.

 Potential interview questions